FACTBOX-Countries rally round Lebanon after Beirut blast

 The group has also mobilised a kitchen at a Palestinian refugee camp to deliver food to those in need, said Mustafa Ozbek, an Istanbul-based IHH official.

-The EU also activated its Copernicus satellite mapping system to help assess the damage.
+UNITED NATIONS - Releasing $9 million from the Lebanese Humanitarian Fund and additional funding from the Central Emergency Response Fund (CERF).
+Deploying teams to assist with the emergency response.

-WHO, IFRC and UNITED ARAB EMIRATES - The World Health Organization, the International Federation of Red Cross and Red Crescent Societies and the United Arab Emirates have sent medical supplies, including personal protective equipment, medicine and surgical equipment.
+WHO, IFRC and UNITED ARAB EMIRATES - The World Health Organization, the International Federation of Red Cross and Red Crescent Societies and the UAE have sent medical supplies, including personal protective equipment, medicine and surgical equipment.